Whistleblower at the CIA: An Insider’s Account of the Politics of Intelligence

 In this breathtaking exposé, Goodman tells the whole story.
 Retracing his career with the Agency, he presents a rare insider’s account of the inner workings of America’s intelligence community, and the corruption, intimidation, and misinformation that lead to disastrous foreign policy decisions.
 An invaluable and historic look into one of the most secretive and influential branches of US government—and a wake-up call for the need to reform its practices.

 Melvin A. Goodman served as a senior analyst and Division Chief at the CIA from 1966 to 1990.
 His writing has appeared in the New York Times, Washington Post, Harper’s, and many others.
-He is author of six books on US intelligence and international security.
+He is the author of six books on US intelligence and international security.

 Paperback: 300 pages

 Publisher: City Lights Publishers (February 14, 2017)

 Product Dimensions: 5.5 x 8 inches